 Applicants in the hiring process must spend time observing Transit Operators as they perform the day-to-day functions of their job while working with the public.
 The purpose of this exercise is to be exposed to the actual work environment of a Transit Operator, whether Conventional, Community Service, or DATS.
-By observing Operators who are “on the job” you will be able to make a more informed decision as to whether or not you want to pursue a career as a Transit Operator.
+By observing Operators who are “on the job,” you will be able to make a more informed decision as to whether or not you want to pursue a career as a Transit Operator.

-The Job Shadowing Exercise is specific for each driving group, and is as follows:
+The Job Shadowing Exercise is specific for each driving group and is as follows:

 DATS Operator (Job Shadowing is assigned during the hiring process)

-- Bus Operator Assessment - completed online
+- Bus Operator Assessment - STRADA (completed online)

 - Map Reading test

-- Driving assessments
+- Driving Assessment